deygordillos/upload-videos-module/TESTING_GUIDE.md

 {
   "status": {
     "code": 409,
-    "message": "Video with this identifier already exists for this project" },
+    "description": "Video with this identifier already exists for this project" },
   "data": {
     "existing_video_id": 1